Celebrities You Didn’t Know Were Sober

 - Robert Downey Jr: In 2008, Downey Jr. played the role of Iron Man in the first Marvel comics movie that introduced the world to what’s now known as the Marvel Cinematic Universe.
 Downey Jr. has been sober for 16 years and attributes his recovery to his wife, Susan, kung fu and continuing to work the 12-step program.

 - Elton John: The “Rocket Man” singer announced he’s been sober for the last 29 years.
 “29 years ago, today, I was a broken man, I finally summoned up the courage to say 3 words that would change my life: ‘I need help’.
 Thank you to all the selfless people who have helped me on my journey through sobriety.
 I am eternally grateful.”
-He wrote in the post shared on Instagram and to Twitter.
+He wrote in the post shared on Instagram and on Twitter.

 - Eminem: The Real Slim Shady is 11 years sober.
 The Detroit rapper has been public about his battle with prescription drug addiction.
 Eminem went to rehab in 2005 to get treatment for his addiction to sleeping pills.
 But in 2007, he spiraled out of control again and was hospitalized for a methadone overdose.
 It wasn’t until 2008 that Eminem decided he wasn’t about to lose himself to drugs.
 He checked himself into rehab early that year and started the full 12-step program of a recovering addict.
 He got sober on April 20, 2008.
 His albums “Relapse” and “Recovery” deal with his addiction and his comeback.